-PAYE is one of several income-driven repayment plans ideal for student loan borrowers with substantial debt and income too low to make required monthly payments.
+PAYE is one of several IDR plans that are ideal for student loan borrowers having difficulty making monthly payments.
 PAYE — along with the Revised Pay As You Earn (REPAYE) plan — does more than just reduce monthly payments.
-Opting for PAYE as your student loan payment plan could allow you to get part of your loan balance forgiven.
+Opting for PAYE as your student loan payment plan could mean you don’t have to repay your entire loan balance.

-If you’re interested in having your student loan payment determined based on your income, read on to find out if PAYE is the right program for you.
+If you’re interested in having your student loan payment adjusted for your income, read on to learn more.

 What is Pay As You Earn?